hpc/pavilion2/docs/README.txt

 <td> phase_1_data 4700
 <td> phase_2_data 8200

 Querying Data Tip:
- Trend data can be viewed using the get_results sub-command with the "-T" option.
+ Trend data can be culled using the get_results sub-command with the "-T" option.
  Data is harvested from the log files in the test results directory.

 Debugging Tips:
 ----------------

-As Pavilion runs an output log is being generated into /tmp/${USER}/pth.log
+As Pavilion runs an output log is being generated to /tmp/${USER}/pth.log

 Handy Stand-alone Utility Scripts: